 In CGI, the expensive scenes are those where there is human and animals interaction with CGI backgrounds, but in Rupturian I, most of the CGI scenes occur in space with

 physical objects that are created in the computer.
-A breakdown of the CGI scenes is available upon request.

 Other reasons for our low budget